determined-ai/determined/docs/tutorials/quickstart-mdldev.rst

       det -m http://<ipAddress>:8080 experiment create distributed.yaml .

 #.
 To view the WebUI dashboard, enter the cluster address in your browser address bar, accept
    ``determined`` as the default username, and click **Sign In**.
-A password is not required.
+You'll need to set a :ref:`strong password <strong-password>`.

 #.
-Click the **Experiment** name to view the experiment’s trial display.
-The loss curve is similar
+Click the experiment's ID to view the experiment’s trial display.
+The loss curve is similar to
-   to the single-GPU experiment in the previous exercise but the time to complete the trial is reduced by about half.
+   the single-GPU experiment in the previous exercise but the time to complete the trial is reduced by about half.

 *********************************
  Run a Hyperparameter Tuning Job